 Although Ibiza may be tiny in size, the most illustrious of Spain’s Balearic Islands packs a serious punch.
 Regularly drawing in the world’s top DJs, this sun-kissed paradise has earned the reputation of a hedonistic playground that draws in party-goers from all corners of the world.
 Between the legendary boat parties and pulsating superclubs (Privilege can hold up to 10,000 people at once), Ibiza offers a party experience like no other.
 Similar world-famous venues such as Amnesia, Ushuaïa, and Es Paradis also have all the makings for what’s sure to be an unforgettable night.
 In the morning, follow the night up by relaxing on some of the Mediterranean’s most gorgeous beaches and indulging in some delicious food.
 Don’t forget to hydrate!

 Pablo Picasso is widely regarded as one of the defining artists of the 20th century and certainly one of the most famous painters of all-time.
 While he was born in Malaga and spent the bulk of his career in Paris, it’s Barcelona where the Spanish painter grew up, studied, and really came into his own.
 He lived and worked in the same narrow alleyways and winding streets of Barcelona’s Old Town, which remain largely unchanged to this day.
 In fact, his most iconic painting, Les Demoiselles d’Avignon, depicts five prostitutes in front of a well-known brothel on Carrer d’Avinyó in the Gothic Quarter.
 Elsewhere, it’s at Els Quatre Gats where a young Picasso would hang out, socialize and exchange ideas with the writers, artists, and thinkers of Barcelona at the time.
-Don’t miss out on the opportunity to soak up the same streets, experiences, and sights that inspired one of the most legendary painters of all-time and his subsequent artwork.
+Don’t miss out on the opportunity to soak up the same streets, experiences, and sights that inspired one of the most legendary painters of all-time by taking a self-guided tour of Picasso’s Barcelona.

 From the smell of gunpowder to the breathtaking display of fireworks that rivals anywhere in the world, Las Fallas de Valencia is the over-the-top celebration that comes with the arrival of spring.
 Held in March of each year, different groups, districts, and neighborhoods showcase their own papier-maché characters and elaborate floats in a parade that combines tradition, satire, and art.
 To celebrate Saint Joseph, the patron saint of Valencia, this high-spirited event comes to a loud conclusion on the final day, known as La Crema, when the floats are stuffed with fireworks and burned away throughout the city for an incredible visual display.